firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/list-view.md

 ### Custom scroll views with pagination logic

-If you need something more customizable, but stil have pagination logic handled for you, you can use [`PaginatedLoadingController`](https://github.com/firebase/FirebaseUI-Flutter/tree/main/packages/firebase_ui_storage/doc/paginated-loading-controller.md)
+If you need something more customizable, but still want pagination logic handled for you, you can use [`PaginatedLoadingController`](https://github.com/firebase/FirebaseUI-Flutter/tree/main/packages/firebase_ui_storage/doc/paginated-loading-controller.md)

 ---